H2CO3/nanosql/README.md

-## NanoSQL: a tiny, strongly-typed data mapper for SQLite
+# NanoSQL: a tiny, strongly-typed data mapper for SQLite

 NanoSQL is a small data mapper library that helps you execute SQL statements with typed parameters and a typed result set.
 It does **not** attempt to typecheck your SQL code.
 Rather, it only ensures that the parameters and results serialize/deserialize to/from the correct shape.

-### Architecture
+## Overview

 The library is structured around prepared statements.
-First, you create a description of the interface and implementatino of your query.
-This is realized by the `Query` trait that contains the input (parameter) and output (result) types as associated types, and a function for building the SQL text.
+First, you create a description of the interface and implementation of your query.
+This is realized by the [`Query`] trait that contains the input (parameter) and output (result) types as associated types, and a function for building the SQL text.
+You can imeplement this trait by hand, or use the [`define_query`] macro as a convenient shortcut.

-Next, you use a `rusqlite::Connection` object to compile the `Query` into a `CompiledStatement`.
+Next, you use [`Connection::compile()`] to compile the `Query` into a [`CompiledStatement`].
-This wraps a prepared statement and restricts its parameter and return types.
+This wraps an SQLite prepared statement, but restricts its parameter and return types.

-Finally, you call the `invoke()` function on your compiled statement to actually query the database.
+Finally, you call the [`CompiledStatement::invoke()`] function on your compiled statement to actually query the database:

+* The input of a query is any type that implements the [`Param`] trait.
+These include primitives, optionals of primitives, tuples of primitives or optionals, and structs with fields of primitive or optional types.
+Nanosql can work with both positional and named arguments, and supports all parameter prefixes accepted by SQLite (`?`, `:`, `@`, and `$`).
+This trait can be derived if the `derive` feature of the crate is activated.
+* The output of a query is a type that implements the [`ResultSet`] trait.
+This is most commonly a collection of some sort (e.g., the standard `Vec` type), or any other type that aggregates the rows returned from an SQL query into a meaningful data structure.
+Notably, `Option<T>` and [`Single`]`<T>` can be used for expecting at most one or exactly one record, respectively.
+These types implement `ResultSet` when the type of their wrapped value implements [`ResultRecord`].
+* [`ResultRecord`] is a trait that can be implemented by tuple-like and struct-like types for deserializing individual rows.
+This trait can also be `#[derive]`d.

-Extremely common (basically inevitable) tasks such as creating the schema of a table and inserting records is possible via special helper/extension methods on `Connection` objects.
-These make use of the `Table` trait for preparing and executing the corresponding SQL statements and can be called for convenience.
+Extremely common (basically inevitable) tasks such as creating the schema of a table and inserting records is possible via special helper/extension methods on `Connection` objects, via the [`ConnectionExt`] trait.
+These in turn use the [`Table`] trait for preparing and invoking the corresponding SQL statements, and can be called for convenience.

-### Examples
+## Examples

 The absolute basics - create a table, insert a bunch of records into it, then retrieve them: